Please visit the export.gov page on Slovenia for an overview of economic conditions and opportunities in the region.

 If you are considering investment in Slovenia, here are some steps you may wish to consider as you get started:

-- Contact the U.S. Embassy – If you are planning a visit to consider investment, let us know by sending an email to the contact addresses at the top of this page.
+- Register with the U.S. Embassy: if you are planning a visit to consider investment, let us know by sending an email to the contact addresses at the top of this page.

-- Visit Slovenian Public Agency for the Promotion of Entrepreneurship, Innovation, Development, Investment and Tourism – SPIRIT
+- Slovenian Public Agency for the Promotion of Entrepreneurship, Innovation, Development, Investment and Tourism – SPIRIT

-- Contact local U.S. business support organizations, such as the American Chamber of Commerce in Slovenia.
+- Contact local U.S. business support organizations, such as the American Chamber of Commerce in Slovenia – AmCham Slovenia.

 If you are a current U.S. investor in Slovenia, the U.S. Embassy wants to stay in touch.
 Here are a few steps you can take to keep the channels of communication open:

-- Register with the U.S. Embassy – If you are active in Slovenia, let us know by sending an email to the contact addresses at the top of this page.
+- Register with the U.S. Embassy: if you are active in Slovenia, let us know by sending an email to the contact addresses at the top of this page.

-- Add us to your mailing lists – we are always happy to stay informed.
+- Add Commercial and Agricultural Specialists to your mailing lists: we are always happy to stay informed.
 Send emails to contact address at the top of this page.